vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 With a floor plan, you can visualize detailed information about each room using icons, colors, and overlays.\
 This provides a clear and comprehensive overview of your home, which inspired me to create my own interactive floor plan.

-Here’s an example of what it might look like.\
+Here is an example of what it might look like.\
-Although it may seem cluttered with icons and labels, it offers a quick overview of all sensors throughout the house.\
+It may seem busy with icons and labels, but it gives a very fast overview of the sensors throughout the house.\
-Since I know each room and the meaning of every icon, the layout is logical and easy to understand for me.
+Since I know each room and what every icon means, the layout is logical and easy to read for me.

 <a href="images_floorplan/floorplan_appartment.jpg">
 <img src="images_floorplan/floorplan_appartment.jpg" alt="floor plan example" width="300px"></a>